 "As a New Zealander I feel responsible to some degree for my government's actions and I think, at least according to NGOs that this deployment, or at least this coalition is likely to increase the level of violence in the region."

 Mr Sooden said US policies over the past few decades had had a devastating impact on Iraqi society.

-Next story in Political: Harawira tops election donation list
+Next story in Politics: Harawira tops election donation list